sinjinablueshirt/reverb_frontend/README.md

 ![typography](/src/assets/typography.png)

 Note that for my final design I decided to go with the sunset color scheme.
-I also decided to use a mixture of rounded and script font for my app
+I also decided to use a mixture of rounded and script font for my app.
+I'm also a sucker for rounded themes in general, so my boxes/containers in my app all have rounded edges.

 ## Screen Recording